snkashis/android-docs/src/pages/core/overview/index.md

 ---
 title: "Introduction"
 description: "Overview of the Mapbox Core Libraries for Android.
-Easily handle telemetry, device location, and connectivity for any app."
+Easily handle device location, permissions, and connectivity for any app."
 prependJs:
   - "import OverviewHeader from '@mapbox/dr-ui/overview-header';"
   - "import AppropriateImage from '../../../components/appropriate-image';"